mbbu/16S_Miniproject_Repo/Documentation.md

 ```
  # Masking sites
  - Masking is a way of telling the program to ignore parts of the sequence that are repetitive or conserved regions.
- - This is done because in the alignment some sites are not phylogenetically informative.
+ - This is done because in the alignment, some sites are not phylogenetically informative.
  ```
     qiime alignment mask --i-alignment aligned_otus.qza --o-masked-alignment masked_aligned_otus.qza
 ```